 We attempt to immerse our students in the English language at an early age through native English speaking teachers and activities designed to emphasize early and significant exposure to a bilingual environment.
 The Yangzhou private school has a capacity of up to 4,000 students.
-In 2006, we had approximately 2,600 students at the Yangzhou school, approximately 52.6% of whom came from Yangzhou, with the remainder from various parts of China.
+In 2007, we had over 3,000 students at the Yangzhou school, approximately 48.7% of whom came from Yangzhou, with the remainder from various parts of China.
 Our students must take an admission test and undergo an interview to gain acceptance into our school.

-There are over 220 teachers and 280 supporting staff at the Yangzhou school.
+There are over 240 teachers and 300 supporting staff at the Yangzhou school.
 The school has been regarded as one of the best primary and secondary schools in the local market since shortly after its inception.
-In 2006, the school accepted 903 students out of over 2,086 applicants from the local market as well as elsewhere in China.
+In 2007, the school accepted 1,024 students out of over 1,900 applicants from the local market as well as elsewhere in China.

 The Yangzhou school has received various accreditations from local authorities.
 We work closely with the local educational authorities to make sure that our curriculum is compatible with public school curriculums and covers the full spectrum of required courses.
 We have also expanded our curriculum to include subjects, activities and techniques that teach the students to learn and think independently.
 There is less emphasis on memorization and recitation and greater emphasis on creative thinking and analytical activities.
 We use computers as a major part of our teaching and learning methods and encourage students to learn in an interactive format.
-In 2006, tuition at the Yangzhou school ranged from RMB5,000 to RMB10,000 per year.
+In 2007, tuition at the Yangzhou school ranged from RMB5,000 to RMB10,000 per year.

 In September 2006, we opened our second primary and secondary school in Taixing, China near our Yangzhou school.
-The Taixing school currently has 48 students and has a capacity of enrolling up to 2,000 students.
+We closed our Taixing school in July 2008, and we transferred all the students and teachers from our Taixing school to our Yangzhou school.